MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/virtual-wan-network-topology.md

 - Site-to-site VPN gateways in Virtual WAN scale up to 20-Gbps aggregated throughput.

 - You can connect ExpressRoute circuits to a Virtual WAN hub by using a Local, Standard, or Premium SKU.

+- For deployment is the same city, consider [ExpressRoute Metro](/azure/expressroute/metro)

 - ExpressRoute Standard or Premium circuits, in locations supported by Azure ExpressRoute Global Reach, can connect to a Virtual WAN ExpressRoute gateway.
 And they have all the Virtual WAN transit capabilities (VPN-to-VPN, VPN, and ExpressRoute transit).
 ExpressRoute Standard or Premium circuits that are in locations not supported by Global Reach can connect to Azure resources, but can't use Virtual WAN transit capabilities.